 - Cannot contain Critical Illness benefits

-Which Taxes Can You Save by arranging Relevant Life Insurance?
+Which taxes can you save by arranging Relevant Life Insurance?

 Below, I have listed the various areas where tax savings are possible along with a brief explanation.
-However, in matters of tax, it is always important to ensure that you take advice from a Specialist Business Insurance Adviser* who will apply these to your specific circumstances.
+However, in matters of tax, it is always important to ensure that you take advice from a specialist business insurance adviser* who will apply these to your specific circumstances.

 - Corporation Tax - the cost of the relevant life insurance plan can be offset against profits thereby reducing corporation tax for the business.

 - Income Tax - there is no P11D benefit-in-kind consideration so the employee would not be required to pay tax in the way that they would do for benefits like a company car or private medical insurance.
-Also, it is worth considering that in order to fund their own life insurance, an employee would need to pay the premiums from their net pay (after tax and national insurance has been deducted).
+Also, it is worth considering that in order to fund their own life insurance, an employee would need to pay the life insurance premiums from their net pay (after tax and national insurance have been deducted).

 - National Insurance - there is no national insurance contribution required from the employer or the employee against the cost of the policy.